Are you using SWOT analysis to form the future strategy of your business?

 Don’t wait for someone else to do it.
 Hire yourself and start calling the shots.Get Started Free

-The first two of these, strengths and weaknesses, are referred to as internal factors, which include things that you have control over and can change, like your workforce or your product packaging.
+The first two of these, strengths and weaknesses, are referred to as internal factors, which include things that you have control over, like your workforce or your product packaging.

-The purpose of SWOT analysis is to offer a blueprint, but it’s up to you to analyze the factors and decide what to do next.
+The purpose of SWOT analysis is to offer a blueprint for success, but it’s your job to analyze the factors and decide the next steps for your business

 Why Do a SWOT Analysis?